MC-Notes/Volume-I/docs/_posts/2017-02-10-Bayesian-Linear-Regression-using-GPy.md

 But now we do not have the parameters anymore, which we used for predicting at newly seen inputs and compare to the test data.
-We can either use above formula to compute the the probability over $\mathbf{w}$ as before, providing the uncertainty over the parameters
+We can either use above formula to compute the the probability over $$\mathbf{w}$$ as before, providing the uncertainty over the parameters

 \begin{align}
 p(\mathbf{w}|\boldsymbol{\Phi}, \mathbf{y}) &\propto \mathcal{N}(\mathbf{w}|\boldsymbol{\mu}, \mathbf{C}) \cdot \text{const.}\\